openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

     ```
     There should be at least two such files: `train_filter.lst` and `validate_filter.lst`

 You can prepare your own dataset in the same format as above.
 Samples of the dataset can be found [here](../../data/formula_recognition).
-When you prepare your own dataset with `formulas.norm.lst` file, you will have to create a vocabulary file for this dataset.
-Vocabulary file is a special file which is used to cast token ids to human readable tokens and vice versa.
-Like letters and digits in the natural language, tokens here are atomic units of the latex language (e.g. `\\sin`, `1`, `\\sqrt`, etc).
-You can find an example in the [vocabs folder](./vocabs/) of this project.
-Use [this script](./tools/make_vocab.py) to create vocab file from your own formulas file.
-The script will read the formulas and create the vocabulary from the formulas used in train split of the dataset.

 > **NOTE**:
 > By default the following structure of the dataset is assumed:
 > `images_processed` - folder with images
 > `formulas.norm.lst` - file with preprocessed formulas.
 If you want to use your own dataset, formulas should be preprocessed.
 For details, refer to [this script](https://github.com/harvardnlp/im2markup/blob/master/scripts/preprocessing/preprocess_formulas.py).
 > `validate_filter.lst` and `train_filter.lst` - corresponding splits of the data.

+#### Vocabulary files

+When you prepare your own dataset with `formulas.norm.lst` file, you will have to create a vocabulary file for this dataset.
+Vocabulary file is a special file which is used to cast token ids to human readable tokens and vice versa.
+Like letters and digits in the natural language, tokens here are atomic units of the latex language (e.g. `\\sin`, `1`, `\\sqrt`, etc).
+You can find an example in the [vocabs folder](./vocabs/) of this project.
+Use [this script](./tools/make_vocab.py) to create vocab file from your own formulas file.
+The script will read the formulas and create the vocabulary from the formulas used in train split of the dataset.

 ## Training